-Subject matter leads for each of the three review teams will also hold meetings with their respective teams to ensure consistency in reviews and adherence to standards.
+Subject matter leads for each of the three (3) review teams (i.e., Technical, Financial and Programmatic) will also hold meetings with their respective teams to ensure consistency in reviews and adherence to applicable standards.
 Subject matter leads will communicate application priorities and reiterate scoring standards.

-The Puerto Rico Broadband Program and its partners, including the project manager, principal consultant, and subject matter leads, will convene to organize the materials submitted by applicants.
+The Puerto Rico Broadband Program and its partners, including the Project Manager, Senior Consultant, and subject matter leads, will convene to organize the materials submitted by applicants.
 A completeness check and initial screening will be conducted to identify applications missing essential materials and initiate remediation before the review process begins.
 If applicants fail to submit all required materials, the Puerto Rico Broadband Program will communicate this deficiency.

 The Puerto Rico Broadband Program and its partners will evaluate the number of applications received and prioritize applications for review order.
 This will facilitate efficient reviews and allow for earlier remediation, if needed.
-Though the complete benchmark and reserve bid will be released for all applicants prior to opening the competitive bidding process, the benchmark and reserve bidder will be scored when all applications have been received.

-In the event of a tie between two applications, the Puerto Rico Broadband Program and its technical, financial, and programmatic review teams will assess awarded scores to determine whether any adjustments are appropriate.
+In the event of a tie between two (2) applications, the Puerto Rico Broadband Program and its technical, financial, and programmatic review teams will assess awarded scores to determine whether any adjustments are appropriate.
 Any adjustments made will be approved by the respective review team and senior consultant.
 If no adjustments are warranted, the Puerto Rico Broadband Program will utilize the minimal BEAD program outlay score as the tiebreaker.
-In the event of a tie on minimal BEAD program outlay, scores for the following criteria as ranked in Appendix A will determine the winning bid.
+In the event of a tie on minimal BEAD program outlay, scores for the following criteria as ranked in enclosed Appendix A will determine the winning bid.